Announcement on the portal website of the Baoji Municipal People’s Government Announcement on the adjustment of the risk level of the epidemic in some areas of the city-breakinglatest.news-Breaking Latest News

 Views:

-According to the relevant regulations of the Joint Prevention and Control Mechanism of the State Council, and after a comprehensive assessment by the municipal expert group, the Municipal Leading Group (Headquarters) on Response to the New Coronary Pneumonia Epidemic has studied and decided that since the date of publication, the city will add 2 new high-risk areas and 2 medium-risk areas.
-3, 2 high-risk areas are adjusted to medium-risk areas, and 4 medium-risk areas are adjusted to low-risk areas, specifically:
+According to the relevant regulations of the Joint Prevention and Control Mechanism of the State Council, and after a comprehensive assessment by the municipal expert group, the Municipal Leading Group (Headquarters) on Response to the New Coronary Pneumonia Epidemic has researched and decided that, from the date of publication, the city’s 3 medium-risk areas will be adjusted to low-risk areas.
+Specifically:

+1. Meixian Anda Bus Station and its affiliated stores and Jinshengyuan Hotel

-2. Shoushan Street Office, Meixian County, Wudao Fresh Wugu Health Fish Powder Shop
+3. Shoushan Street Office, Meixian County, Sandao Lane, Wudao Fresh Wugu Health Fish Powder Shop

-4. Adjust the medium risk area to the low risk area (4)

-1. Classic Manor Community of Shoushan Street Office, Meixian County (except Building 9)

-Fufeng County, Jintai District, and Mei County are low-risk areas except for the high- and medium-risk areas mentioned above.
+Meixian County is a low-risk area except for the high- and medium-risk areas.

 Special announcement.